Shuswap’s Mike Hall geared up for third season of Rust Valley Restorers - Salmon Arm Observer

 Q: It’s been said that 90 per cent of what you see is real.
 Is that accurate?

 Mike: We try and maintain a high ratio of truth to fiction but it is a television show.
-We do have a screenwriter and every now and then they drag us down the slippery slope…
+We do have a story producer and every now and then they drag us down the slippery slope…

 I don’t think being in front of a camera has really changed me.
 It’s not like you wake up at 62 years old and say, “I’m going to be a TV star.
 I spent 40 years doing what I do, rock scaling and collecting cars, and I basically said to myself, no matter what happens, I’m going to maintain who I am, what I am and where I came from.